 Express lanes are a strategy for improving congestion and travel time reliability.
-Express lanes enable drivers to choose if they want to pay a toll to achieve more reliable travel time by driving in the free-flowing express lanes.
+Express lanes enable motorists to choose if they want to pay a toll to achieve more reliable travel time by driving in the free-flowing express lanes.
 This has the added benefit of also reducing congestion in the toll-free general-purpose lanes.

 Express Lanes Configuration